jjsch-dev/DoorController/README.md

   * Access the garage controller interface at http://xedge.local/ in a separate browser window.
 Enter a username and password and click the Save button.
 Login using the credentials you set.
   * You should see the garage door on/off button after logging in.
 Hold the on/off button for 1.5 seconds to open/close the door.
   * Move the magnet near the reed switch to test the door's open/closed state.
 The switch should register as "closed" when the magnet is near and "open" otherwise.

+### How the Login Mechanism Works

+After the initial login, the door app remembers your browser client by storing a fingerprint.
+This fingerprint includes the IP address of the client (the phone).
+Once logged in, the browser won't require you to re-enter the password as long as it is accessed at least once every 30 days.
+If the client's IP address changes, the fingerprint becomes invalid, and you'll be prompted to log in again.

+### Preventing Re-Entering The Password With Address Reservation

+To avoid issues caused by changing IP addresses (common with dynamic IP allocation on home networks), you can use **Address Reservation** , a feature available on most home routers.
+Here's how to set it up:

+1. Log in to your home router's admin interface (usually accessible via a browser at an address like 192.168.0.1 or 192.168.1.1).
+2. Locate the **DHCP Settings** or **Address Reservation** section.
+3. Find the phone and its MAC address.
+This is typically displayed in the router's connected devices list.
+4. Assign a fixed (static) IP address to the phone using the phone's MAC address.

 # Password-Protecting the Xedge32 IDE